Electroencephalography: Limitations

 EEG has several limitations.
 Most important is its poor spatial resolution.
 EEG is most sensitive to a particular set of post-synaptic potentials: those generated in superficial layers of the cortex, on the crests of gyri directly abutting the skull and radial to the skull.
-Dendrites, which are deeper in the cortex, inside sulci, in midline or deep structures (such as the cingulate gyrus or hippocampus), or producing currents that are tangential to the skull, have far less contribution to the EEG signal.
+Dendrites which are deeper in the cortex, inside sulci, in midline or deep structures (such as the cingulate gyrus or hippocampus), or producing currents that are tangential to the skull, make far less contribution to the EEG signal.

 EEG recordings do not directly capture axonal action potentials.
 An action potential can be accurately represented as a current quadrupole, meaning that the resulting field decreases more rapidly than the ones produced by the current dipole of post-synaptic potentials.
 In addition, since EEGs represent averages of thousands of neurons, a large population of cells in synchronous activity is necessary to cause a significant deflection on the recordings.
 Action potentials are very fast and, as a consequence, the chances of field summation are slim.
 However, neural backpropagation, as a typically longer dendritic current dipole, can be picked up by EEG electrodes and is a reliable indication of the occurrence of neural output.

 Not only do EEGs capture dendritic currents almost exclusively as opposed to axonal currents, they also show a preference for activity on populations of parallel dendrites and transmitting current in the same direction at the same time.
 Pyramidal neurons of cortical layers II/III and V extend apical dendrites to layer I. Currents moving up or down these processes underlie most of the signals produced by electroencephalography.

-Therefore, EEG provides information with a large bias to select neuron types, and generally should not be used to make claims about global brain activity.
+EEG thus provides information with a large bias in favor of particular neuron types, locations and orientations.
+So it generally should not be used to make claims about global brain activity.
 The meninges, cerebrospinal fluid and skull "smear" the EEG signal, obscuring its intracranial source.

 It is mathematically impossible to reconstruct a unique intracranial current source for a given EEG signal, as some currents produce potentials that cancel each other out.
 This is referred to as the inverse problem.
 However, much work has been done to produce remarkably good estimates of, at least, a localized electric dipole that represents the recorded currents.